windsnow1025/UniWebPlatform/README.md

 2. Commit to the new branch
 3. Open a pull request from the new branch
 4. Merge the pull request, wait for automatic test to pass and docker push to finish
-5. Dispatch workflow for automatic deployment
+5. Restart Deployment in Kubernetes Dashboard